Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-This Meatball Sub Sandwich is loaded with pan-seared meatballs coated in homemade tomato sauce and served on a toasted bun with cheese.
-Every time I make these, they are an instant hit with everyone who eats them.
+This Meatball Sub Sandwich recipe is packed with juicy pan-seared meatballs simmered in homemade tomato sauce and served on a toasted bun with melty cheese.
+Every time I make these, they are a favorite with everyone at the table.

 meatball subs with tomato sauce